Almogbs/ML-BrainTumorDetection/README.md

 The Suitable Model was the Logistic Regression with Training Accuracy (Avg.) of ~0.95 which was close to the other two models.

-### The Logistic Regressiom Test Results was 96.19% of Accuracy.
+### The Logistic Regression Test Results had 96.19% of Accuracy.
 ![alt text](https://github.com/Almogbs/ML-BrainTumorDetection/blob/main/exemple.png)